 After the fall of communism in 1989, the Polish government curtailed development of heavy industries and enacted measures to reduce environmental degradation.
-Nevertheless, environmental issues continue to plaque Poland today. emissions example. from coal-fired power plants cause air pollution and intermittently result in acid rain, which in turn damages Poland's forests.
+Nevertheless, environmental issues continue to plaque Poland today.
+For example, emissions from coal-fired power plants cause air pollution and intermittently result in acid rain, which in turn damages Poland's forests.
 Moreover.